Understanding 0.4 as a Percentage: A complete walkthrough

 -

 Adding Percentages Incorrectly: Percentages should not be added directly unless they represent portions of the same whole.
-For instance, a 20% increase followed by a 20% decrease does not result in a net change of 0%.
+Take this case: a 20% increase followed by a 20% decrease does not result in a net change of 0%.

 Frequently Asked Questions (FAQ)